-Phonetics, phonology, syntax, semantics, sociolinguistics, neuro- and psycholinguistics, and first-language child language acquisition.
+Phonetics, phonology, syntax, semantics, pragmatics, sociolinguistics, neurolinguistics, and first-language child language acquisition.
 To get a better sense of what we do, visit the faculty page and the websites for our groups and labs.

 In general, non-native speakers of English are required to take an English language test.
 This requirement is automatically waived if you have a bachelor’s degree from a four-year US university or if you have a master’s degree from one of the approximately 60 members of the Association of American Universities.
 It may be waived in certain other circumstances, including if you have received an M.A. from an English-speaking institution outside of the AAU.